pugnaciousbear/FlareRadio-1/README.md

 # FlareFM
 ###Website
 The official website homepage.
-Coded by Luke (Awora).
 It includes:
 + Radio Player
 + Links to Forums, Twitter and Instagram.
 + Logo
 + Copyright Information

+###API
+The official API to get radio information.
+Current Statistics:
++ Presenter